Stockton-on-the-Forest: History

+Stockton House, another Grade II listed building, is also present in the village.
+The Georgian two-storey house was built by Thomas and Susanna Wilkinson in c.
+1800 and was the first Methodist chapel in the village.

 The village was historically part of the North Riding of Yorkshire until 1974.
 It was then a part of the district of Ryedale in North Yorkshire from 1974 until 1996.
 Since 1996 it has been part of the City of York unitary authority.

 Governance

 The village lies within the York Outer UK Parliament constituency.
 It also lies within the Strensall electoral ward of City of York Council.
+A parish council also exists with regular meetings in the village hall.

 Geography

 Stockton-on-the-Forest is located to the east of the A64 road to Scarborough and the roundabout interchange of the A64 and the A1036.
 To the east there are the villages of Upper Helmsley and Sand Hutton and to the south the villages of Warthill, Holtby and Murton.